Krystofr/Krystofr/README.md

 # 👋 Hello, Chris here

-I'm a Senior Android Engineer with 5+ years of experience building modern, scalable apps using Jetpack Compose, Kotlin, and Clean Architecture.
+I'm a Senior Android Engineer with a proven track record of building modern, scalable apps using Jetpack Compose, Kotlin, and Clean Architecture.

 - 🔧 Currently building: [TravelSpike] – an AI-powered itinerary & travel planner
 - 🌍 Passionate about: Sustainability, Mobility, and Open Source